thomasafroo/thomasafroo/README.md

-My name is Thomas, I'm a Computer Engineering student at the University of British Columbia
+My name is Thomas, I'm a Computer Engineering student at the University of British Columbia.